Nanny of the Maroons: The origins of Nanny

 In one Maroon story, Nanny came to Jamaica as a slave but then escaped, perhaps even jumping off the ship while it was offshore, while her sister Sekesu was enslaved.
 The legend states that Queen Nanny became the mother of all Maroons, and her sister Sekesu became the mother of all enslaved in Jamaica.
 The oral traditions about her arrival in Jamaica maintain that she was always free, while Sekesu eventually died free in the mountains with Nanny.

 In another story, she came as a free woman who may have even had her slaves.
 Another version of her life tells that she was of royal African blood and came to Jamaica as a free woman.
 She may have been married to a Maroon man possibly named Adou, and had one son named Kwashkwaku, nicknamed Granfara Puss.

 Relatives of poet John Agard claim descent from Nanny.

 According to one Maroon legend, Nanny's name was also Sarah "Matilda" Rowe, but that has not been verified.
 The Rowe family of Jamaica claims direct descent from Nanny.
-According to oral history, her second husband was named Swipplemento, later known by the Anglicised name of Rose Harris, affectionally called Pa Rose then Pa Ro, Queen Nanny was known as Shanti Rose or Ma Ro.
+According to oral history, her second husband was named Swipplemento, later known by the Anglicised name of Rose Harris, affectionately called Pa Rose, then Pa Ro, Queen Nanny was known as Shanti Rose or Ma Ro.
 Oral tradition states that Ro eventually became anglicized as Rowe, though many Maroons of the late 18th century changed their African names for European ones, as they converted to Christianity.
 Maroon legend states that Nanny was known to have gone by the name Sarah, and sometimes Matilda.
 Oral history states that she had three children with Swipplemento; two sons Kojo Rowe and Ampong Rowe, and a daughter called Nanny as well.